What is the aim of this review?

 Our confidence in the evidence for the interventions studied ranged from moderate to very low, implying that the results of further research could differ from the results of this review.
 The main reasons for our reduced confidence in the evidence are that in some of the studies people were not randomly placed into different intervention groups.
 This means that differences between the groups could be due to differences between people rather than between the interventions.
 For some interventions, the results were very inconsistent across the different studies and for some only one study was available, or the intervention had few people studied.

 How up-to-date is this review?

-The review authors searched for studies that were published up to May 2016.
+The review authors searched for studies that were published up to July 2022.

-Eligible studies were randomised controlled trials (RCT), non-RCTs, controlled before-after studies, and interrupted time series conducted in LMICs involving children aged from birth to four years, caregivers, and healthcare providers.
+Eligible studies were randomised controlled trials (RCTs), non-randomised RCTs (nRCTs), controlled before-after studies, and interrupted time series conducted in low- and middle-income countries involving children that were under five years of age, caregivers, and healthcare providers.